Research Scientist, Accelerated Materials Design and Discovery

-The long-term vision of TRI’s Accelerated Materials Design and Discovery (AMDD) program is to accelerate the technological development of truly emissions-free mobility.
-Realizing this vision will require the development of new materials for batteries, fuel cells, and more.
-Our aim at TRI is to merge advanced computational materials modeling, new experimental data, artificial intelligence, and automation to dramatically accelerate the materials design and discovery process.
-AMDD’s focus is on developing tools and capability to enable this acceleration.
-In addition to the research work of the internal team, AMDD collaborates closely with a dozen universities and national labs.
-AMDD aims to both develop and translate the newest technologies into practice, both within Toyota and the open research community more broadly.
+The long-term vision of TRI’s Accelerated Materials Design and Discovery (AMDD) program is to accelerate the development of truly emissions-free mobility.
+Realizing this vision will require the discovery of new materials and devices for batteries, fuel cells, and more.
+Our aim at TRI is to merge sophisticated computational materials modeling, new experimental data, artificial intelligence, and automation to significantly accelerate materials research in this area.
+Our focus is on developing tools and capability to enable this acceleration.
+In addition to the research work of the internal team, we collaborate closely with a dozen universities and national labs.
+AMDD seeks to develop and translate the newest technologies into practice, both within Toyota and the open research community more broadly.

-- Ph.D. or equivalent in engineering, materials science, or a related field.
+- Have a PhD in physics, chemistry, chemical engineering, materials science, applied mathematics/computer science, or a related field.

 Please reference this Candidate Privacy Notice to inform you of the categories of personal information that we collect from individuals who inquire about and/or apply to work for Toyota Research Institute, Inc. or its subsidiaries, including Toyota A.I.
 Ventures GP, L.P., and the purposes for which we use such personal information.